Living Church of God: Media projects

-Shortly after LCG's incorporation, it started producing a weekly, half-hour television program: Tomorrow's World.
+Shortly after the LCG's incorporation, it started producing a weekly, half-hour television program: Tomorrow's World.
 It is carried on 211 television stations throughout the world.
-In May 2006, LCG's media department reported that the show was accessible to nearly 78 million American households, or 71 percent of the American television market.
+In May 2006, the LCG's media department reported that the show was accessible to nearly 78 million American households, or 71 percent of the American television market.

 According to reports in March 2007 by Nielsen Research, the program was estimated to reach an average of 50,000 new viewers each week.
 From 1999 to date, approximately 320 programs have been taped and televised.

-LCG also publishes a free, bi-monthly, subscription magazine titledTomorrow's World.
+The LCG also publishes a free, bi-monthly, subscription magazine titledTomorrow's World.
 Circulation figures (July 2017), were 282,000 issues.
 From the magazine's inception in 1999 through to May 2007, 8.3 million copies were produced.
 Additionally, the church operates a Tomorrow's World website.

 The church produces several foreign-language radio programs, which are broadcast on 15 stations.
-These include a Spanish program titled El Mundo de Mañana ("Tomorrow's World"), presented by Mario Hernandez, who also is the presenter of the Spanish telecast with the same title.
+These include a Spanish program titled El Mundo de Mañana ("Tomorrow's World"), presented by Mario Hernández, who also presents the Spanish telecast with the same title.
 Also, the French program Le Monde Demain ("Tomorrow's World") is broadcast throughout the Caribbean.
-Up until his death in 2010, it was presented by longtime evangelist and radio presenter Dibar K. Apartian.
+It was presented by longtime evangelist and radio presenter Dibar K. Apartian until his death in 2010.

 Former online college

-On February 27, 2007, LCG launched Living University, a nonprofit, online (distance-learning) institution.
-LCG explored accreditation for Living University's undergraduate degrees, diplomas, and certificates, but Living University was never accredited by any agency recognized by the United States Department of Education.
+On February 27, 2007, the LCG launched Living University, a nonprofit, online (distance-learning) institution.
+The LCG explored accreditation for Living University's undergraduate degrees, diplomas, and certificates, but Living University was never accredited by any agency recognized by the United States Department of Education.
 More and more states were blocking non-accredited colleges and universities from offering classes within their borders, so it was decided to close Living University.
 Living University closed on May 14, 2018, after final commencement exercises for 30 students present.
-In August 2018, LCG introduced a new program "Living Education".
+In August 2018, the LCG introduced a new program "Living Education".